IBM/transition-amr-parser/README.md

 ## Training your Model

-This assumes that you have acess to the usual AMR training set from LDC (LDC2017T10).
+This assumes that you have access to the usual AMR training set from LDC (LDC2017T10).
 You will need to apply preprocessing to build JAMR and Kevin Alignments using the same tokenization and then merge them together.
 You must have the following installed: pip, g++, and ICU